Back to California

 Telehealth

-Using technology like video calls, emails, or apps for medical care.
+Using technology like video calls or messaging to provide medical care remotely.

 Clinical trial